We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 What problem does it solve?

-WordFence is equipped with the latest firewall rules, malicious IP addresses, and malware signatures for enhanced protection.
+WordFence has the latest firewall rules, malicious IP addresses, and malware signatures for enhanced protection.

 Why is it awesome?